jennifernguyen281/jen.github.io/index.md

 [![Notebook](https://img.shields.io/badge/Jupyter-Notebook-orange?logo=Jupyter)](https://github.com/jennifernguyen281/Activities-and-Financial-Situations-of-US-Non-profit/blob/master/Non-profit.ipynb)
 [![Presentation](https://img.shields.io/badge/Presentation-salmon?)](https://github.com/jennifernguyen281/Activities-and-Financial-Situations-of-US-Non-profit/blob/master/Presentation.pdf)

-<div style="text-align: justify"> This project will help people with an interest in either working at or researching non-profits better understand the overall landscape of such organizations in the Mid-Atlantic and Great Lakes region.
-They can use it as a directory to search for organizations that match their interests regarding sizes, locations, and organization’s mission focuses, for example.<br>
+<div style="text-align: justify"> This project will help us better understand the overall landscape of tax-exempt organizations in the Mid-Atlantic and Great Lakes region.
+The resulting database can be used as a directory to search for organizations of specific sizes, in specific locations, and with specific mission focuses, for example.<br>
 We also want to assess the financial situations of these organizations regarding profitability(income) and revenue.
 Financial health may disclose the quality of management and the preferences of American donors.
 <br>
 We cleaned and wrangled a data set with 640k+ rows from IRS into a star schema relational database using PostgreSQL and Linux shell commands.